Before the 1920s, iodine deficiency was incredibly prevalent in North America.

 Do Vegans Need an Iodine Supplement?

-If the sound of having to eat seaweed regularly has already scared you off and if you are keen to watch your salt intake as a healthy vegan, then iodine supplements will be the ideal choice for getting your optimal amount of iodine.
+If the sound of having to eat seaweed regularly has already scared you off and if you are keen to watch your salt intake as a healthy vegan, then an iodine supplement like ours will be the ideal choice for getting your optimal amount of iodine.
 Investing in a good-quality supplement will ensure you are getting just enough to thrive and support your thyroid hormones, while at the same time avoiding taking too much iodine and running into toxicity issues.

 What sources of iodine you'll pick are ultimately up to you, of course.